Gulval

-Gulval (Lannystli) is a village in Cornwall, England, United Kingdom.
+Gulval (Lannystli) is a village in the civil parish of Penzance, in Cornwall, England.
 Although historically a parish in its own right, Gulval was incorporated into the parishes of Ludgvan, Madron and Penzance in 1934, and is now considered to be a suburb of Penzance.
 Gulval still maintains its status as an ecclesiastical parish and parts of the village church date back to the 12th-century.
 Together with Heamoor, Gulval still retains its status as an electoral ward.
 The ward population at the 2011 census was 4,185.

 Name origins

 The parish is named after a 6th-century saint, Gulval, the original form of which was probably Welvela or Wolvela.
 Baring-Gould thought this was Wilgitha, the sister of Saint Juthwara: David Nash Ford agrees.
 Gilbert Hunter Doble, however, favoured an identification with one of the male Welsh missionaries, Gudwall or Gurwall who are honoured in Brittany, eponym of Locoal-Mendon.
 A life of each one is to be found in the Acta Sanctorum, June; Bollandists, 1867.
 Neither identification has been widely accepted by modern scholars.
 Previous spellings of the parish include St Welvela de Lanesky (from 1301), St Welvele (1327), St Welvele de Lanystly (1328), Gwelvele/Wolvele de Lanescly (c.1400), St Golvele (c.1400) and Gulval/Lanesly (1535).
-The parish church is dedicated to Gulval and his/her feast is celebrated on 12 November.
+The parish church is dedicated to Gulval and their feast is celebrated on 12 November.